endymion1818/deliciousreverie-2023/src/pages/posts/music-of-mike-oldfield.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "The Music of Mike Oldfield - Delicious Reverie"
+title: "The Music of Mike Oldfield"
 description: "I've enjoyed the music of Mike Oldfield since I was about 15.
 Wow, I've just realised that's about 20 years.
 What makes me keep coming back to this artist?
 What tracks would I recommend if you wanted to get an overview of his work?
 "
-categories:
+tags: personal, music
 datePublished: 2017-07-09
 ---
 I've enjoyed the music of Mike Oldfield since I was about 15.
 Wow, I've just realised that's about 20 years.
 What makes me keep coming back to this artist?
 What tracks would I recommend if you wanted to get an overview of his work?